KerJoe/ZeroEscapeRE/README.md

-# Zero Escape: The Nonary Games / Reverse Engineering
+# Zero Escape: The Nonary Games / Resource Extractor

 This project aims to allow extracting resources from data files of the Zero Escape video game duology for PC.